Average Expert Rating

 Write a User ReviewConservation and Traditions in Eswatini

-Eswatini (formerly Swaziland) is a tiny, landlocked monarchy almost entirely surrounded by South Africa, with only its northeastern corner touching Mozambique.
+Eswatini (formerly Swaziland) is a tiny, landlocked kingdom almost entirely surrounded by South Africa, with only its northeastern corner touching Mozambique.
 Border formalities are pleasantly relaxed, and because the kingdom lies conveniently on the main overland route between Kruger National Park and KwaZulu-Natal, most visitors pass through as part of a South African holiday.
-Yet, while it’s easy to simply drive straight across the country, Eswatini rewards those who linger with far more to see and experience than first impressions suggest.
+Yet, while it’s easy to simply drive straight across the country, Eswatini rewards those who linger, with far more to see and experience than first impressions suggest.

 By the late 1950s, Eswatini was largely depleted of wildlife, but the turnaround since then has been remarkable, thanks primarily to the tireless efforts of conservation pioneer Ted Reilly.
 Today, several small but rewarding reserves fall under the Big Game Parks organisation.
 Mlilwane Wildlife Sanctuary, free of dangerous predators (aside from crocodiles), is perfect for unguided walking, horse riding and mountain biking.
 For a more